sviatoslav-hurynchuk/minesweeper-web/README.md

 * **Optimistic UI with Rollback:** Updating local React state immediately (e.g., flag toggling), coupled with a `try/catch` mechanism to revert state if the server invocation fails.
 * **Safe Concurrent Access:** Introducing `lock` blocks and snapshotting (`ToList()`) on the backend to prevent race conditions in multi-threaded multiplayer scenarios.
 * **Data Normalization:** Converting `PascalCase` backend properties to `camelCase` at the serialization level to ensure seamless integration with TypeScript interfaces.
+* **Event Delegation:** Moving mouse listeners from hundreds of individual cell components to a single parent grid container to drastically reduce DOM overhead.
+* **Network Throttling:** Implementing debouncing and deduplication (`useRef` + timestamps) for high-frequency SignalR broadcasts (like cursor tracking) to prevent channel flooding.
+* **Atomic Operations:** Utilizing `ConcurrentDictionary.TryAdd` as a lightweight atomic reservation lock to prevent TOCTOU (Time-Of-Check to Time-Of-Use) race conditions during concurrent matchmaking.